Aelto/tw3-modlist-manager/README.md

 - create a directory in your witcher install `The Witcher 3` called `modlists`, so that you have `The Witcher 3/modlists`

 # Using it
+**IMPORTANT:** The tool has to run with administrator privileges to function correctly.
+This is because Windows stops simple program from creating symlinks, which is what this tool uses to be so efficient and fast.

 On first launch the option to `initialize` is available.
 This option moves the necessary vanilla files into a modlist called `vanilla`, so the files will be moved into `The Witcher 3/modlists/vanilla` (in case you want to revert it).
 Of course, if your current install was a modded game, your vanilla modlist won't be exactly vanilla but your current install.

 > I would advise to create yourself a real vanilla install.
 You will have trouble swapping between modlists because your vanilla modlist won't be a real vanilla install and som DLCs or content scripts will be modified.